cybercongress/prompting/contrib/DEVELOPMENT_WORKFLOW.md

 Continuous Deployment (CD) is a software engineering approach in which software functionalities are delivered frequently through automated deployments.

-- **CircleCI job**: Create jobs in CircleCI to automate the merging of staging into main and release version (needed to release code) and building and testing Bittensor (needed to merge PRs).
+- **CircleCI job**: Create jobs in CircleCI to automate the merging of staging into main and release version (needed to release code) and building and testing Cybertensor (needed to merge PRs).

 > It is highly recommended to set up your own circleci pipeline with your subnet